Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_3/README.md

 Add a table showing *gainers*
 -----

-1. Copy the entire `report.run` request from the `MOST POPULAR REPORT` we've already placed and paste it below the trend graph report.
-You can label this report as `GAINERS REPORT`
+1. Copy the entire `report.run` request from the `MOST POPULAR REPORT` we've already placed and paste it below the `TREND GRAPH REPORT`.
+You can label this report request as `GAINERS REPORT`

 2. In the `report.run` block you just pasted, modify the `algorithm`, `sortMethod`, and `dateFrom` properties of the `reportDescription` object to: